gvwilson/sdxjs/unit-test/index.md

 We have written many small programs in the previous two chapters, but haven't really tested any of them.
 That's OK for <g key="exploratory_programming">exploratory programming</g>,
-but if we are building software that is going to be used instead of just read, we should try to make sure it works.
+but if our software is going to be used instead of just read, we should try to make sure it works.

 A tool for writing and running <g key="unit_test">unit tests</g> is a good first step.
-Such a tool should be able to:
+Such a tool should:

--   Find and load files containing tests.
+-   find files containing tests;
--   Identify the tests in those files
+-   find the tests in those files;
-    (which may contain helper functions that aren't actually tests).
+-   run the tests;
--   Execute the tests and capture results.
+-   capture their results; and
--   Report each test's result and summarize those results.
+-   report each test's result and a summary of those results.

-Our design is inspired by tools like [Mocha][mocha] and [Jest][jest], which were in turn inspired by tools built for languages like Java
+Our design is inspired by tools like [Mocha][mocha] and [Jest][jest], which were in turn inspired by tools built for other languages from the 1980s onward <cite>Meszaros2007,Tudose2020</cite>.
-<cite>Meszaros2007,Tudose2020</cite>.

-## How should we handle unit testing?
+## How should we structure unit testing?

-As in [Mocha][mocha] and other frameworks, every one of our unit tests will be a function of zero arguments (so that the framework can run every test the same way).
+As in other unit testing frameworks, each test will be a function of zero arguments so that the framework can run them all in the same way.
 Each test will create a <g key="fixture">fixture</g> to be tested and use <g key="assertion">assertions</g>
 to compare the <g key="actual_result">actual result</g>
 against the <g key="expected_result">expected result</g>.
-Each test can have one of three outcomes:
+The outcome can be exactly one of:

--   <g key="pass_test">Pass</g>: the test's subject works as expected.
+-   <g key="pass_test">Pass</g>:
+    the <g key="test_subject">test subject</g> works as expected.

--   <g key="fail_test">Fail</g>: something is wrong with the test's subject.
+-   <g key="fail_test">Fail</g>:
+    something is wrong with the test subject.

--   <g key="error_test">Error</g>: something wrong in the testing code itself, which means we don't know whether the test subject is working properly or not.
+-   <g key="error_test">Error</g>:
+    something wrong in the test itself,
+    which means we don't know whether the test subject is working properly or not.

 To make this work,